-The value of the assets out of one of the first three categories (Residential Mortgage Loans (including RMBS), Commercial Mortgage Loans (including CMBS) or Public Exposures (including ABS)) must represent at least 85% of the nominal amount of the Belgian covered bonds outstanding (the 85% Asset Coverage Test).
+The value of the assets out of one of the first three categories (Residential Mortgage Loans, Commercial Mortgage Loans or Public Exposures), i.e. the Primary Assets, must represent at least 85% of the nominal amount of the Belgian covered bonds outstanding (the 85% Asset Coverage Test).